 Are you able to adapt and find meaning today?

 Going through life – exploring new rhythms, new concepts, and new ways of being – is a continuous process of growing, stretching, and changing.
 So many years ago I ventured out to a new land in Ireland, not knowing what I would find.
 Almost as long ago I ventured into a new way of thinking and being with the new philosophy, practice, and bodywork of Jin Shin Jyutsu.
-This past year has been an intense period of self-study, self-practice, taking classes online, making new connections online, and being present.
+Recent times have been an intense period of self-study, self-practice, taking classes online, making new connections online, and being present.

-JSJ supports being able to adapt and find meaning
+JSJ enables us to adapt and find meaning

 So, for today, I’m taking the time to BE still and hold my 25s.
 Externally, it looks like I’m just sitting on my hands – after all, the 25s are located on the sit bones.
 So as I’m BEing still, I am indeed sitting on my hands.
 At the same time, internally I am harmonising my energy, regrouping, and reflecting on the blessings of my life.